Updated On August 25th, 2022 by Ben Reynolds

 The Coffee Can portfolio theory advocates for buying stocks with the intention of holding them for years, not days.
-See the following exceprt from the original article:
+See the following excerpt from the original article:

 However, in order for the Coffee Can idea to succeed, investors will need to adopt a long-term focus.
-A focus on the long-run can give individual investors an edge over shorter-term focused investors who don’t have as long of a time horizon.
+A focus on the long-run can give individual investors an edge over shorter-term focused investors.

 “The single greatest edge an investor can have is a long-term orientation.”

 – Seth Klarman

 In the short run the market is chaotic; nearly anything can happen.

 A company can have a great quarter and the stock price can plummet because performance was slightly below what the analysts expected.

 But In the long run, a company’s share price will follow the value of the business.